-How a Swiss NGO teaches humanitarian law to Syrian rebels - SWI swissinfo.ch
+How a Swiss NGO teaches humanitarian law to Syrian rebels

 With 300,000 dead in five years, millions of displaced and refugees, the war in Syria seems the ultimate symbol of human rights violations, the place most foreign to humanitarian law.
 But Swiss NGO Geneva Call refuses to give up, continuing to work in this controversial field.

-Geneva Call, which has been present in Syria since 2012, promotes respect of international humanitarian norms by non-state armed actors in conflict.
-On September 19 it plans to relaunch its audio-visual and internet campaign on humanitarian law, Fighters not killers, coinciding with the presentation at the UN of a new Syria report by an independent international commission of inquiry.
+Geneva Callexternal link, which has been present in Syria since 2012, promotes respect of international humanitarian norms by non-state armed actors in conflict.
+On September 19 it plans to relaunch its audio-visual and internet campaign on humanitarian law, Fighters not killers, coinciding with the presentation at the UN of a new Syria reportexternal link by an independent international commission of inquiry.

 In Syria, however, selecting the armed groups is not easy.
 The main criteria are that working with them could have an impact on their behaviour, followed by the accessibility of the terrain.
 Geneva Call works mainly with Sunni factions of the Free Syrian Army (FSA), which is a coalition of armed groups affiliated to the Syrian opposition, and the Islamic Front, which is composed of moderate Islamists and Salafists, but also with Kurdish armed groups in both the north and south of Syria.
 Contact with these groups is either established directly, as in Iraqi Kurdistan, or through a local partner to guide fighters opposing the Assad regime on questions of humanitarian law.
 Then, it must be decided what types of actions will have most impact.
-A local partner made possible in 2015 alone the training of 300 fighters of the FSA and Islam Army in rules of war, but also civilians such as members of the Free Syrian Lawyers association.
+A local partner made possible in 2015 alone the trainingexternal link of 300 fighters of the FSA and Islam Army in rules of war, but also civilians such as members of the Free Syrian Lawyers association.

 Once on the ground, how can one convince these armed groups to respect norms that they see as far from the reality of war?
 The Swiss NGO thinks it has found part of the solution by concentrating on Islamic law, because “we cannot use norms that appear imposed.
 There are many similarities between Islamic law and the norms of humanitarian law”, says head of communication Nicolas Sion.
 The NGO also recognizes that even if these fighters could be indicted by an international court, that is not the most persuasive argument for these rebel groups.
 But they are well aware of the need to respect these norms to preserve their reputation as they conduct the war and “they think about their long-term interests”.
 This aspect is strengthened if a group signs a “Deed of Commitment” under Geneva Call’s auspices, which commits them publicly, even if “the aim is not always to get them to sign a Deed of Commitment, especially if the group is not structured, then it is not efficient”.
 In that case, Geneva Call may rather try to get them to adopt a code of conduct or modify their internal rules.